vedph/gve-doc/model/snapshot.md

 So, each hint progressively unveils itself, rather than abruptly appearing: this fits the continuous flow of changes occurring along time, and usually mimicks the act of drawing that hint.
 For instance, a diagonal line can enter via a "wipe-right" animation, which mimicks the effect of drawing it from left to right with a pen on paper.

 Here too, we leverage the same approach for an even more efficient representation: rather than providing a specific animation for each hint instance, we typically reuse animations, just like we reuse hints.
 So, the hints catalog stays side by side with an **animations catalog**, and each hint just reuses an animation from it, except when the hint's structure is so peculiar that it requires its own animation.

+So, the first ingredient for our visualization is a catalog of visual assets, including SVG code fragments for hints drawings, and JavaScript code fragments for their animations.

+The second ingredient is a set of metadata providing a declarative approach to the visualization logic of elements.
+This metadata is nothing new in the backend model: it is just a set of operation's features, specifically designed for visual rendition, and thus named **rendition features**.

+>As a general rule, all feature names starting with a prefix ending with underscore (e.g. `r_`) are conventionally considered to be _functional_ features, which are not usually displayed to end users among text metadata.

+The purpose of these features is _overriding_ some of the default properties of the elements being drawn.
+All elements follow a general logic for their size, position, and transformation, which allows the software to display them on behalf of the user; rendition features just provide specific behavior for them, so that they can reflect the actual sigs on paper.

+For instance, when rendering text the software uses a preset font family, size, and style; but you can change any of them using rendition features which specify new values.
+Rendition features are specified by users, just like any other features belonging to operations.
+So the operation continues to be the core representational device handed to users.

+So, declarative metadata for visualization essentially has two sources:

+- _default metadata_, specified by the settings of the software component used for visualization.
+These settings are thus specified by the page hosting that component.
+If not specified, they fallback to default values defined by the component itself.
+- _custom metadata_ specified by users via rendition features.